Juan Gabriel: Early life

 Alberto Aguilera Valadez was born on 7 January 1950, in Parácuaro, Michoacán, Mexico.
 The son of Gabriel Aguilera Rodríguez and Victoria Valadez Rojas, of the influential Macias-Valadéz of Jalisco, Juan was the youngest of their ten children.
 During Juan's childhood, his father was interned into a psychiatric hospital.
 Given the family's challenges, Aguilera's mother moved them to Ciudad Juárez, Chihuahua, and Alberto was enrolled and resided in the El Tribunal boarding school for eight years, where he met the director Micaela Alvarado and teacher Juan Contreras; becoming very close with Contreras, at age 13 young Aguilar ran away from El Tribunal school and lived with him for a year.
 In the same year, he composed his first song.
 At age 14, Aguilera returned to live with his mother in the city center.
 Aguilera became interested in a local Methodist Church, and met the sisters Leonor and Beatriz Berúmen, who took him in.
 There, he sang in the choir and helped out with cleaning the church.
-Nonetheless, young Aguilera still identified as a Roman Catholic.
+Nonetheless, young Aguilera still identified as a Catholic.